hirak99/ordered_thread_pool/readme.md

 # OrderedThreadPool

-This is a lightweight implementation of a threadpool with synchronization.
+This is a lightweight performant implementation of threadpool with synchronization.

 ## Quick Example
 Imagine you want to parallelize the following code -